 So what, you might say.
 Grandmas talk every night, all over the world.

 My ninety-three year old grandma, Adele, hadn’t spoken in over five years.
 She had never been a big talker, and as the years wore on, she spoke less and less.
 One day, she quit speaking completely.
 There wasn’t an obvious reason, like a stroke, to explain her silence.
-I think she just ran out of things to say as she entered her mid-nineties.
+I think she just ran out of things to say as she got older.

 Then, one night, living quietly in a nursing home, she spoke about an angel.
 As nurses and aides entered and left her room to attend to her very ill roommate, she spoke.